-- The Math, Science and Special Education (MSSE) Loan is a need-based, forgivable loan of up to $7,000 per year, for three years.
-If you qualify, you must commit to teaching in an Arizona public school for a certain amount of time; otherwise, you have to pay the loan back, with interest.
+The Math, Science and Special Education (MSSE) Loan is a need-based, forgivable loan that can be used for up to three years.
+Students who take out this loan commit to teaching in an Arizona public school for a set amount of time.
+If they do not meet that commitment, they are required to pay the loan back with interest.

-Students here can potentially get loans from the state to pursue certain courses of study, and they are typically for borrowers who want to work as health care providers in underserved areas of the state.
-These loans include:
+Students in Maine can potentially get loans from the state to pursue certain courses of study, and they are typically for borrowers who want to work as healthcare providers in underserved areas of the state.
+These loans include the following:

 - The Maine Health Professions Loan Program offers low-interest, need-based loans for students who are pursuing advanced degrees in allopathic, osteopathic or veterinary medicine, as well as dentistry.

-The Minnesota SELF Loan is a low-interest, long-term loan for students who attend eligible schools, which have a contract with the state's Office of Higher Education.
+The Minnesota SELF Loan is a low-interest, long-term loan for students who attend eligible schools that have a contract with the state's Office of Higher Education.
 If you're enrolled in an online college in Minnesota, check with your school's financial aid office to find out whether you qualify.

-The New Jersey College Loans to Assist State Students (NJCLASS) offers low-cost loans to both undergraduate and graduate students, with flexible repayment options.
-As a bonus, a co-signer is not required if you're applying for the graduate loans, regardless of your income.
+The New Jersey College Loans to Assist State Students (NJCLASS) offers low-cost loans to both undergraduate and graduate students.
+These loans have flexible repayment options.
+A co-signer is not required if you're applying for the graduate loans, regardless of your income.

-The state-offered loans here are primarily loans for service, in which up to 100% of a loan is forgiven if you commit to working in a certain industry or a certain underserved area in the state.
-These loans include:
+The state-offered loans in New Mexico are primarily loans for service, in which up to 100 percent of a loan is forgiven if you commit to working in a certain industry or a certain underserved area in the state.
+These loans include the following:

 - The Medical Loan for Service aims to raise the number of doctors in designated shortage areas of the state.